 The truth is, any subconscious habit is almost impossible to change on a conscious level using willpower.
 The best way to get over emotional eating is on a subconscious level – which is where that habit resides.

-So, how do you stop those cravings and stop emotional eating?
+Are you ready to stop those cravings and stop emotional eating?